aurigma/php-asset-storage-client/docs/Api/FontsApi.md

 fontsAddPreview($id, $name, $namespace, $width, $height, $tenant_id, $format, $file): \Aurigma\AssetStorage\Model\FontDto
 ```

-Creates preview entity for specified source entity
+Creates a preview entity for specified source entity.

-If preview entity with specified namespace and name already exists it will be overwritten
+If a preview entity with specified namespace and name already exists it will be overwritten.

 ### Example